 If a worker is injured while making leather products or even as a consequence of an accident like a fall on a wet surface, remember that your company will be held accountable for the resulting medical costs and lost wages.
 The same could occur if a visitor or customer is injured on your property; if they get hurt because of a condition at your location, like a wet floor, they might also look to your company for reimbursement of the expenses incurred for medical care and missed work resulting from the accident.

 These examples connect to costly expenses that demonstrate how these exposures can detract from a company’s financial future and survival.
-You can recover from these adverse occurrences if you have the proper leather goods store and manufacturer insurance.
+You can recover from these adverse occurrences if you have the proper insurance for leather store.

 If vandalism or nature damages your manufacturing facility, this insurance can assist in recovering losses due to damaged or stolen property.
 Commercial property covers your building, the contents of your building, machinery, raw materials like skins and hides, and finished leather goods.